-Langston Hughes wasn’t just a famous Black poet, novelist, playwright, and reporter that helped define New York City’s Harlem Renaissance—he was also an activist that reflected the multifaceted lives of the Black community.
-Often called “The People’s Poet,” he had an uncanny talent for depicting the joy, sorrow, struggles, and victories of his people in his writing.
+Langston Hughes wasn’t just a famous Black poet, novelist, playwright, and reporter who helped define New York City’s Harlem Renaissance—he was also an activist that reflected the multifaceted lives of the Black community.
+Often called “The People’s Poet,” he had an uncanny talent for depicting Black joy, sorrow, struggles, and victories in his writing.

 1. Langston Hughes was a teenager when he wrote one of his most popular poems.

 Langston Hughes was just 17 when he wrote “The Negro Speaks of Rivers,” one of his most recognizable poems.
 It was published the following year in the June 1921 issue of The Crisis, a magazine founded by W.E.B.
 Du Bois as the official publication of the National Association for the Advancement of Colored People (NAACP).
 In May 1941, Hughes wrote Du Bois a heartfelt thank-you letter in honor of the 20th anniversary of his first poem being published.

 2. He originally went to school for engineering.

 Before Hughes’s poetry career took off, he was an engineering student at Columbia University in New York City.
 He attended the School of Mines, Engineering, and Chemistry in 1921 after his father convinced him to choose a stable career.
 While Hughes performed well in school and maintained a B+ average, he dropped out after only spending a year in the program.
 He later switched universities and majors to study English at Lincoln University in Oxford, Pennsylvania.

 3. Hughes came from a family of activists.